nishantpillai5/neovim_vscode_config/README.md

 ### Current

 - Add buffer unsaved exceptions for overseer buffers

-- Telescope recent files to dashboard mru
+- Overseer
+  - start a custom terminal for builds with ft set to log and autoscroll off
-- fzf with telescope
+  - termimals with process exited don't toggle
+  - lualine, show branch and commit of running build

+- Nvim doesn't exit properly
+  - searching in git log fails because not disposing running gdb server properly,
+  - could also be because of plotposition doesn't support keyboard interrupts

 ### Backlog

 - add window title for overseer, vista
 - cppcheck linting
 - use trouble keybinds for quickfix
-- Overseer
-  - Nvim doesn't exit properly, searching in git log fails because not disposing running gdb server properly
-  - start a custom terminal for builds with ft set to log and autoscroll off
-  - termimals with process exited don't toggle
-  - lualine, show branch and commit of running build
 - Leetcode: run file in terminal
 - Save harpoon menu on save workspace
 - loading a saved session from dashboard breaks colors